fastapi/fastapi/docs/tutorial/openapi-callbacks.md

 This code won't be executed in your app, we only need it to *document* how that *external API* should look like.

-But you already know how to easily create automatic documentation for an API with **FastAPI**.
+But, you already know how to easily create automatic documentation for an API with **FastAPI**.

 So we are going to use that same knowledge to document how the *external API* should look like... by creating the *path operation(s)* that the external API should implement (the ones your API will call).